-Diseases, Facility Management, Vet Minute
+Breeding, Diseases, Facility Management, Vet Minute

 Vet Minute: Strep Zoo, Lepto and Brucellosis.
 What Do They Mean for Pregnant Dogs?

 May 2, 2022

-Shelley: When a pregnant dog loses a litter, you want to know why.
-In this Vet Minute, Dr. Marty Greer, Revival’s Director of Veterinary Services, is talking about three possible causes of litter loss: strep zoo, leptospirosis, and brucellosis.
+When a pregnant dog loses a litter, you want to know why.
+Dr. Marty Greer, Revival’s Director of Veterinary Services, shares three possible causes of litter loss: strep zoo, leptospirosis, and brucellosis.

 Strep Zoo and Antibiotics

-Dr. Greer: Sure.
 Leptospirosis is a bacterial infection, a spirochete, which is a spiral-shaped bacteria.
-It spread through standing water.
+It is spread through standing water.
 It’s really important that we control standing water on our properties and that we control the wildlife like raccoons that might enter the property.
 So, fencing that area off, keeping the animals free from leptospirosis is important.
 But lepto is unique in that, unlike strep zoo, which we can’t vaccinate against, we can vaccinate against four strains of lepto.

 So very important that you keep dogs in your breeding kennel, males and females up to date on leptospirosis, that you do those annual vaccinations and that you protect them.
 Now, late term abortion can happen as a result of leptospirosis.
-So, if that happens in your kennel, that a dog has premature puppies, you want to have those tested at a diagnostic lab.
+If that happens in your kennel, that a dog has premature puppies, you want to have those tested at a diagnostic lab.

 It can be managed with antibiotics.
 But again, routine use of antibiotics is not appropriate in a breeding kennel.
 It’s only used if we have a strong suspicion or proof that we have leptospirosis and then we treat appropriately.

 There is no vaccine for brucellosis in the dog.
 Antibiotics don’t effectively clear that infection.
-So, it’s very important that before dogs come into a boarding kennel, breeding kennel, any place that you’re going to have groups of dogs that are in a breeding situation, that they are tested for brucellosis.
+It’s very important that before dogs come into a boarding kennel, breeding kennel, any place that you’re going to have groups of dogs that are in a breeding situation, that they are tested for brucellosis.
 So before bringing new dogs into a breeding colony, they should be tested and quarantined until those test results are back.

 Right now, brucellosis testing is becoming more difficult to get a fast turnaround on.
 So, again, very important that you’re screening for that and not introducing dogs into the kennel.
 That is a disease that the state has the authority to come in and eliminate your breeding dogs.
 So be very, very aware that brucellosis is a serious disorder and one we have to keep out of our breeding kennels.

-Marty Greer, Doctor of Veterinary Medicine, has 35+ years’ experience in veterinary medicine, with special interests in canine reproduction and pediatrics.
+Marty Greer, Doctor of Veterinary Medicine, has 40+ years’ experience in veterinary medicine, with special interests in canine reproduction and pediatrics.
 She received her Doctor of Veterinary Medicine from Iowa State University in 1981.
 She’s served as Revival’s Director of Veterinary Services since 2019.
 In 2023, Dr. Greer was named the Westminster Kennel Club Veterinarian of the Year.